3and4/Leither/doc/MiMei-en.md

 |App and service|App and service of the user |
 |Message|Manage interactions between user and Apps|
 #### 9.2 Credential Model
 During the exchange of information and services between user(node) and user(node), there must be a mechanism of quantitative settlement.
 Currency is the tool to settle business in daily life.
-In Leither network it is credit that can be exchanged between users.
+In Leither network it is the credit that can be exchanged between users.

 Every node can grant other nodes credit, which authorize the others to use its services.
-The surplus of services provided over received is the equivalent of a receipt that a borrower gives the lender, or an cryptocurrency issued by the borrower.
-Within a group, cryptocurrency issued by a member actually is a certificate of services guaranteed receivable by the issuer.
-This certificate can be used to exchange for services from other members, as long as they recognize it.
+The difference between services provided and received is the equivalent of a receipt that a borrower gives the lender, or an cryptocurrency issued by the borrower.
+Within a group, cryptocurrency issued by a member actually is a certificate of service guaranteed by the issuer.
+This certificate can be used to exchange for services from other members.

 **Object of Credential**
 In reality fiat currency is the object with the highest credit rating.
 In Leither network, services such as bandwidth, storage and CPU can serve a similar function, aka the object of credit rating in virtuality.
 Their order of importance is bandwidth > storage > CPU.
 Because of the characteristics of node network, bandwidth is the preferred base unit to measure settlement between nodes.
 All the other forms of services can be converted into bandwidth with a certain coefficient.